Find professionals

 Cheap is not always best.

 We all know this when it comes to almost every other product or service.
 The same applies to building.
 Once you get your quote be cautious not to jump to the cheapest quote.
-Often, to win business, some builders have been known to leave large components out to later be charged as a variation.
+Some builders may leave large components out out which is later be charged as a variation.

-What you want is an all-inclusive quote that factors in the entire build.
-Variations are not completely avoidable because or prior shoddy building practices or termite damage, for example, can be hidden behind walls.
-A good builder should be able to identify and quote most things up front.
+What you want is a comprehensive Proposal that factors in the entire build.
+Variations are not completely avoidable because unforeseen issues such as termite damage can be hidden behind walls.
+A good builder should be able to identify most things up front.

 Good luck!